Busek

-Busek Co.
-Inc. is an American spacecraft propulsion company that builds thrusters, electronics, and various systems for spacecraft.
+Busek Company Incorporated is an American spacecraft propulsion company that builds thrusters, electronics, and various systems for spacecraft.

 History

 Busek was founded in 1985 by Vlad Hruby in Natick, Massachusetts.
 Busek started as a laboratory outside of Boston, Massachusetts.

 Flight missions

 TacSat-2

 The first US Hall thruster flown in space, Busek's BHT-200, was launched aboard the Air Force Research Laboratory's (AFRL) TacSat-2 satellite.
 The Busek thruster was part of the Microsatellite Propulsion Integration (MPI) Experiment and was integrated on TacSat-2 under the direction of the DoD Space Test Program.
-TacSat-2 launched on December 16, 2006, from the NASA Wallops Flight Facility.
+TacSat-2 launched on December 16, 2006 from the NASA Wallops Flight Facility.

 LISA Pathfinder

 The first electrospray thruster that made it to space was manufactured by Busek and launched aboard the European Space Agency's LISA Pathfinder satellite on December 3, 2015.
-The micro-newton colloid-style electric thruster was developed under contract with NASA's Jet Propulsion Laboratory (NASA ST-7 Program), and part of NASA's Disturbance Reduction System (DRS) which serves a critical role in the LISA Pathfinder science mission.
+The micro-newton colloid-style electric thruster was developed under contract with NASA's Jet Propulsion Laboratory (NASA ST-7 Program) and part of NASA's Disturbance Reduction System (DRS), which serves a critical role in the LISA Pathfinder science mission.